Convergence Rates in Almost-Periodic Homogenization of Higher-order Elliptic Systems

-\end{theorem} Theorem 1.2 above extends the results of Theorem 1.2 in \cite{Shen2017_Approximate} to high-order elliptic systems, while Theorem 1.3 above generalizes the corresponding results of Theorem 1.4 in \cite{Shen2017_Approximate}, where similar results were obtained for second order-elliptic systems in $C^{1,1}$ domains.
-The symmetry assumption of $A$ in Theorem \ref{conver_thm_2} may be removed without changing estimate \eqref{intro_es_converrate} if $\pa\Om \in C^{m, 1}$.
-Finally, we remark that without additional assumption \eqref{estimate_condition_rho} the true correctors may not exist and the sharp $O(\varepsilon)$ convergence rate is not always satisfied even if the coefficient $A$ is very smooth (see e.g. \cite{Bondarenko2005}).
+\end{theorem} Theorem \ref{estimate_thm_2} above extends the results of Theorem 1.2 in \cite{Shen2018_Approximate} to higher-order elliptic systems, while Theorem \ref{conver_thm_2} above generalizes the corresponding results of Theorem 1.4 in \cite{Shen2018_Approximate}, where similar results were obtained for second-order elliptic systems in $C^{1,1}$ domains.
+If $\partial\Omega \in C^{m, 1}$, estimate \eqref{intro_es_converrate} in Theorem \ref{conver_thm_2} still holds with the symmetry assumption of $A$ removed.
+Finally, we remark that, without the additional assumption \eqref{estimate_condition_rho}, the true correctors may not exist and the $O(\varepsilon)$ convergence rate is not always satisfied even if the coefficient $A$ is very smooth (see e.g. \cite{Bondarenko2005}).

-It is known that elements of $B^2(\R^d)$ and $APW^2(\R^d)$ are equivalence classes under the equivalent relation induced by their semi-norms.
-However, the quantity $\rho_k(L, R)$ is not well-defined for the equivalence class of $A$ in $B^2(\R^d)$ or $APW^2(\R^d)$.
-That is, condition \eqref{estimate_condition_rho} may fail for some function while it holds for another one in the same equivalence class.
-As a supplement of \eqref{estimate_condition_rho}, in the following theorem we provide a sufficient condition for the sharp convergence rate in terms of perturbations on the coefficients.
+It is known that elements of $B^2$ and $APW^2$ are equivalence classes under the equivalent relation induced by their semi-norms.
+However, the quantity $\rho_k(L, R)$ is not well-defined for the equivalence class of $A$ in $B^2$ or $APW^2$.
+More precisely, condition \eqref{estimate_condition_rho} may fail for some function while it holds for another one in the same equivalence class.
+As a supplement of \eqref{estimate_condition_rho}, we provide here a sufficient condition for the sharp convergence rate in terms of perturbations on the coefficients.

-\begin{definition} Let $\Om$ be a bounded Lipschitz domain and $A\in B^2(\R^d)$ satisfy \eqref{intro_cond_bdd}--\eqref{intro_cond_el}.
-We say $A$ has the $O(\ve)$-convergence property if, for any $\dot{g}\in W\!A^{m, 2}(\pa\Om; \R^n)$ and $f\in H^{-m}(\Om;\R^n)$,
+\begin{definition} Let $\Omega$ be a bounded Lipschitz domain and $A\in B^2$ satisfy \eqref{intro_cond_bdd}--\eqref{intro_cond_el}.
+We say $A$ has the $O(\varepsilon)$-convergence property if, for any $\dot{g}\in W\!A^{m, 2}(\partial\Omega; \mathbb{R}^n)$ and $f\in H^{-m}(\Omega;\mathbb{R}^n)$,